EldariaDevelopment/EldariaDevelopment/README.md

 # Introduction
-I create multiplayer experiences for Minecraft, Java Edition, and assisted with the development, structure, and moderation for countless servers.
+I create multiplayer experiences for Minecraft, Java Edition, and assisted with the development, structure, and moderation for countless(Not Really servers.

 ## Information